Périgord & Bordeaux Cultural & Gourmet Exclusive Tour

 Join Corinne in the South West of France to enjoy the beauty of Saint-Emilion and the Périgord stunning villages and lifestyle while experiencing the delightful local cuisine.

-• Paris & Bordeaux transfers & Transportation by luxury van
+• Bordeaux round-trip transfer & Transportation by luxury van

 • Luxury Château & Chartreuse B&B accommodation

 • Bordeaux, Saint-Emilion and Périgord sites cultural tours

 BEFORE BOOKING THIS TOUR, PLEASE CONTACT US.

 Thanks to its location, Bordeaux was the largest port in France before the 1789 Revolution and the wine trade and the commerce contributed to make merchants fortunate.
 The city features an exceptional architectural heritage listed at the UNESCO: private mansions, opera house, theater and museums, tree-shaded thoroughfares and avenues that invite to walks, beautifully designed river bank overlooking classified buildings such as Place de la Bourse, Grand Pavilion and fountains.
 Bordeaux is the biggest region of wine growing in the world, made up of five main vineyards: Medoc, Saint-Emilion, Pomerol, Graves and Sauternes.